lib-uoguelph-ca/python-novice-inflammation/_episodes/09-debugging.md

 - "Be humble."
 ---

-Once testing has uncovered problems, the next step is to fix them.
+Once you've identified some bugs in your code the next step is to fix them.
 Many novices do this by making more-or-less random changes to their code until it seems to produce the right answer,